Incident Action Plan

 • If safe room is not accessible, take shelter in a lockable room.

 • Close windows, shades and blinds, and avoid being seen from outside the room if possible.
+Monitor ExcellusAlert! text and email for updates and further instructions.

 • Report any emergency or unusual condition to Central Security Dispatch via the location numbers provided below.
 All other offices not listed should immediately call 911.